francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Argot Cheat Sheet.md

 # What am I trying to do?

-- Stop Mineos from reaching the Sanctuary.
+- Stop Mineos from reaching the Sanctuary and occupying Old Town.
 - Kill the Deathless One.
 - Kill the Deathless One's generals.